 How does this regulatory application process relate to the Friendship Heights Sector Plan recommendations for the GEICO site?

-The ongoing Friendship Heights Sector Plan update will make recommendations, potentially including new zoning, for the GEICO Headquarters and other sites in the Plan Area to implement its 20-year vision for the community.
+The Sector Plan update will have a 20-year vision for the entire Plan Area and is halfway through a multi-year master planning process.
+The ongoing Friendship Heights Sector Plan update will make recommendations, potentially including new zoning, for the GEICO Headquarters and other sites in the Plan Area to implement the Plan vision for the community.
 The team will continue to work with all stakeholders in the GEICO property to develop plan recommendations for the site.

 As with all Montgomery Planning efforts, we welcome public input and will offer multiple opportunities for interested stakeholders to participate in the plan and to communicate with the planning team both in-person and virtually.
 A stakeholder is anyone who is interested in the future of Friendship Heights, even if you do not live or work in the eventual plan area.
 Sign up for the e-letter to receive all communications about engagement opportunities for this plan.